These Mini Pumpkin Pies with Cinnamon Cheesecake Topping are a fun and delicious twist on the classic Thanksgiving dessert!

 - Gently press circles into muffin pan, making sure dough touches sides of pan and reaches to the top of the pan.

-- Fill each crust with pumpkin filling (about a heaping teaspoon each).
+- Fill each crust with 1 heaping teaspoon of pumpkin filling.

 - Place muffin pans in preheated oven and bake until pumpkin filling is set and tops have started to brown, about 25 minutes.

 - Remove pies from oven and allow to cool completely before adding topping.

 - While pies are baking, use a sharp knife to cut out mini leaves about ¾-inch long from dough scraps.